aimeos/aimeos-symfony/README.md

 ## Installation

 This document is for the latest Aimeos Symfony **2016.04 release and later**.
+Current versions are:
+* Stable: ~2016.07
+* LTS: ~1.2

 If you want to **upgrade between major versions**, please have a look into the [upgrade guide](https://aimeos.org/docs/Symfony/Upgrade)!

 The Aimeos Symfony e-commerce bundle is a composer based library that can be installed easiest by using [Composer](https://getcomposer.org).
 Before, the Aimeos bundle class